 -

 Be empowered to lead now.
 Students are encouraged to take on leadership roles, even as freshmen.
-With over 100 leadership roles available in groups and organizations, you’ll have plenty of opportunities to cultivate leadership skills, build your resume, and make connections across campus.
+With over 300 leadership roles available in organizations and clubs, you’ll have plenty of opportunities to cultivate leadership skills, gain meaningful experience, and foster a sense of belonging on campus.

 The Office of the Student Body President provides leadership for the Taylor Student Organization cabinets and serves as student representatives to the Taylor administration.
-The Student Body President and Vice President meet with the president of the University and other administrators to provide student input on a variety of issues.
-Additionally, they emphasize meaningful experiences and conversations that promote growth among the members of the student body.
+The Student Body President, Vice President, and Secretary partner with the Taylor University President, members of the Senior Leadership Team, and faculty to provide student perspectives, concerns, and work towards beneficial solutions on a variety of issues.
+Additionally, they work on campaign initiatives and provide ongoing effective communication to the Student Body.

-The Student Senate serves as the primary representative body for the students of Taylor University and helps bridge the gap between students and the administration.
-By spending time with other students; discussing pertinent issues; and meeting with faculty, staff, and members of the administration; Student Senators demonstrate Christ’s love by discovering needs and ministering to them.
+In collaboration with the Student Body President, the Student Senate also serves as a primary representative body for the students of Taylor University.
+By spending time with other students, discussing pertinent issues, and meeting with faculty, staff, and members of the administration, Student Senators help bridge the gap between university leadership and students.
 Senators are chosen via student elections at the end of each year and serve a one-year term.

-Made up of a group of student-elected class officers, ICC is dedicated to promoting class and campus unity.
-Each class has four student representatives that work together in order to provide innovative, competitive, and interactive class and community events.
+A group of student-elected class officers, ICC is dedicated to promoting class and campus unity.
+Each class has four student representatives that work together to provide innovative, competitive, and engaging class and community events.

 We invite you to join our community at Taylor University, where you will find friendship and opportunities to grow as a global citizen.
 We welcome everyone - including American ethnic students, missionary and third culture kids, and international students - to find belonging in an intentional community and share their experiences with others.